ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0009_Semantic_Versioning.md

 A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.

 Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

-## Responsibilities

-1. The CEO and VP-level employees are responsible for overseeing and maintaining this standard operating procedure and for assuring that all employees are trained in its requirements.
-2. It is the responsibility of all employees, contractors and departments at Medical Data Networks to adhere to this procedure.